 How can I check or change the records that are in place?

-If your domain name is hosted with Freeola, the easiest way to check or change the records assigned to your domain name is to login to your MyFreeola Control Panel, select View/Edit Domain Details from the left-hand menu, tick the box beside your domain name and press Change DNS.
+If your domain name is hosted with Freeola, the easiest way to check or change the records assigned to your domain name is to log into your MyFreeola Control Panel, select Domain Names from the left-hand menu, then "DNS, Subdomains & Forwarding".
+Select the Edit option next to your domain name to see the current records.
 If you then select the desired record from the options available, you will be able to view or change the current settings for that record.